dipp/Products.DiPP/README.rst

     $ make install

-Installation of `Setupools`_ by dowloading the sourcecode.
+Installation of `Setuptools`_ by dowloading the sourcecode.
 The old method via ez_setup seems not work anymore:

 .. code-block:: bash